-Seven Western states sign deal to expand electric-car charging networks
+Arizona joins 7 Western states in deal to expand electric-car charging networks (update)

-The Western United States will soon see an electric-car charging network covering 5,000 miles of roadways.
+The Western United States will soon see an electric-car charging network that covers 5,000 miles of roadways.

-Colorado Governor John Hickenlooper announced that he and six other governors in western states have agreed to develop a network of fast-charge stations in the region.
+Colorado Governor John Hickenlooper announced on October 4 that he and six other governors in western states have agreed to develop a network of fast-charge stations in the region.

-The announcement expands upon Colorado, Nevada, and Utah's previous commitment for a 2,000-mile charging infrastructure across the three states.
+Now Arizona has signed on to the memorandum of understanding to develop the fast-charging network; that announcement came last Friday.

 DON'T MISS: Colorado, Nevada, Utah to collaborate on electric-car charging network

+The pact among what is now a total of eight states expands on a previous three-state commitment by Colorado, Nevada, and Utah for a 2,000-mile charging infrastructure across the three states.

-Idaho, Montana, New Mexico, and Wyoming joined the three other states in signing a memorandum of understanding to develop the fast-charging network.
+Idaho, Montana, New Mexico, and Wyoming joined the three other states in the October 4 memorandum of understanding, and Arizona followed two weeks later.

+In total, the charging infrastructure will span 11 U.S. interstate highways.
 Colorado identified Interstates 25, 70, and 76 as initial starting points for the network of fast chargers, reports The Denver Post.

 Old cabin near Twin Lakes, along Colorado's Top of the Rockies Scenic BywayEnlarge Photo

-Governor Hickenlooper called the announcement a "tipping point" for electric-car adoption rates.
+At the announcement of the seven-state pact, Governor Hickenlooper called the agreement a "tipping point" for electric-car adoption rates.

 “You put in these charging stations across the West and I think you really do end up with a different kind of future," he said.

-Note: EDITOR'S NOTE: This post was originally published on October 10, 2017.
-It was updated on October 23 to reflect the addition of Arizona to the original seven states in the agreement.